Why life is hot: Introduction

+Before we give an answer to this question, we need to set some preliminaries.
+First, metabolic rates are almost universal across a large range of organisms from all domains.
+They stay within a narrow band of 1--$\SI{100}{\watt\per\kilo\gram}$ for organisms spanning 20 orders of magnitude of body mass~\cite{Gavrilov2008}.
+Not all of the energy that an organism takes up from its environment is converted into heat -- clearly, living organisms need to perform chemical and mechanical work to survive -- but the heat flux amounts to 60\% to 90\% of the energy balance \cite{ballesteros2018thermodynamic,lamprecht2003calorimetry,zotin1990thermodynamic}.
+From a physicist's perspective this observation contains two aspects that require an explanation: the quasi-universal behaviour across all domains and the apparent `waste' of energy as heat.

+Second, note that only a small fraction of all organisms are endotherms (i.e.~regulate their own body temperatures).
+Most organisms dissipate heat without increasing their temperature.
+The dissipated heat is taken up by the surrounding medium which acts as a heat bath.
+Regulation of the body temperature is vital for some animals, but it cannot be the general explanation of heat dissipation in all life-forms.

-First, as a preliminary, note that `non-equilibrium' does not necessitate `hot'.
-Indeed, the extraction of $-\Delta G$ useful work from a chemical reaction at constant temperature and pressure may involve {\it absorbing} heat from its environment.
-To see this, recall that under quasi-static conditions $Q=T\Delta S=\Delta H-\Delta G$ where $(Q, T, S, H)$ are the (absorbed) heat (not to be confused with the reaction quotient $\RQ$), temperature, entropy, and enthalpy respectively.
-If $\Delta S >0$ then $Q>0$ (the quasi-static reaction is endothermic); this is the case for example in the quai-static oxidation of carbon or glucose under standard conditions~\cite{Steiner1948,Denbigh1981,Bazhin2007}.
+Finally, note that `non-equilibrium' does not necessitate `hot'.
+Indeed, the extraction of $-\Delta G > 0$ useful work from a chemical reaction at constant temperature and pressure may involve {\it absorbing} heat from its environment.
+To see this, recall that under quasi-static conditions $Q=T\Delta S=\Delta H-\Delta G$ where $(Q, T, S, H)$ are the absorbed heat, temperature, entropy, and enthalpy respectively.
+If $\Delta S >0$ then $Q>0$, the quasi-static reaction is endothermic; this is the case for example in the quasi-static oxidation of carbon or glucose under standard conditions~\cite{Steiner1948,Denbigh1981,Bazhin2007}.

-Instead, the link between heat generation and a handful of ubiquitous nucleoside triphosphate hydrolysis reactions lies in the evolutionary pressure to optimize chemical reaction networks for a variety of functions.
-Sometimes organisms need to be precise (e.g.~when translating mRNA into proteins), sometimes they need to produce superstructures with tightly-defined properties (e.g.~long actin filaments with a narrow length distribution) and sometimes they need to react at speed to external stimuli (e.g.~when a heat shock occurs).
-We now show that adding cycles to chemical reaction networks is a highly versatile way to optimise these networks with respect to a variety of fitness functions, but necessarily generates a significant amount of heat dissipation.
+We will demonstrate that, instead, the cause for heat dissipation lies in the evolutionary pressure to optimize chemical reaction networks for a variety of functions.
+Sometimes organisms need to be precise (e.g.~when translating mRNA into proteins); sometimes they need to produce superstructures with tightly-defined properties (e.g.~long actin filaments with a narrow length distribution); and sometimes they need to respond at speed to external stimuli (e.g.~heat shock).
+We show that adding phosphorylation-dephosphorylation cycles to chemical reaction networks is a versatile way to optimise them for a variety of fitness functions, but necessarily dissipates a significant amount of heat.